Danielh21/ElmREST/Node Server/README.md

 # Node Server

-Runs on port 3000 and has to methods.
+Runs on port 3000 and has two methods.

 ```Get: "/counter" -> Gives you the number, by default 99```